doppar/docs/3.x/relationships.md

 ```
 The first argument passed to the linkMany method is the name of the related model class.
 Second argument is the Foreign key on related table (comments.post_id) and the third one is Local key on this table (posts.id).
 All the arguments is mandatory.

 Once the relationship method has been defined, we can access the collection of related comments by accessing the comments property.
-Remember, since Eloquent provides "dynamic relationship properties", we can access relationship methods as if they were defined as properties on the model:
+Remember, since Entity provides "dynamic relationship properties", we can access relationship methods as if they were defined as properties on the model:

 ```php
 use App\Models\Post;